YicongHong/Thinking-VLN/README.md

 For VLN, starting from [PRESS](https://arxiv.org/abs/1909.02244) which directly use the language features produced by a pre-trained [BERT](https://arxiv.org/abs/1810.04805).
 Then, [PREVALENT](https://github.com/weituo12321/PREVALENT) designs the Attended Masked Language Modeling (conditioned on images) and the Action Prediction objectives especially for VLN pre-training, but uses language features only for fine-tuning in downstream tasks.
 Later, [VLN-BERT](https://arxiv.org/abs/2004.14973) applies MLM to pre-train the network for estimating instruction-path compatibility.

+I like our [Recurrent-VLN-BERT](https://github.com/YicongHong/Recurrent-VLN-BERT) for its simplicity and efficiency.
+We were looking for a way to allow the network to adequetly benefit from the pre-trained V&L knowledge for the VLN tasks.
+And the idea we came up with is simple enough -- use the [CLS] token as a recurrent link and cut away the entire downstream network -- **using BERT itself as the Navigator** -- it could be a general network for many other problems which are defined as a partially observable Markov decision process (maybe with short-term dependency?
+Not sure... please see *About Memory Graph and Early Training*).